Resources

 -

-[Webinar] Drawing Mercy: A Conversation with Sr. Helen PrejeanWatch the recording of Sr. Helen Prejean and Catholic Mobilizing Network (CMN)’s powerful conversation on Dead Man Walking — now a graphic novel — and the urgent fight for mercy and justice in today’s world.
-Hear Sr. Helen’s insights on the death penalty, the power of storytelling, and why these issues matter now more than…
+[Webinar] Drawing Mercy: A Conversation with Sr. Helen PrejeanWatch the recording of Sr. Helen Prejean and Catholic Mobilizing Network (CMN)’s powerful conversation on Dead Man Walking — now released as a graphic edition — and the urgent fight for mercy and justice in today’s world.
+Hear Sr. Helen’s insights on the death penalty, the power of storytelling, and why these issues matter now…

 -